cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 	- great for dynamic content that needs to be available at low latency in a few regions

 ### Caching
-- the cache lives at each CF edge lcoation
+- the cache lives at each CF edge location
 - CF identifies each object in the cache using the Cache Key
-- you want to maximize the cache hit ration to minimize requests to the origin
+- you want to maximize the cache hit ratio to minimize requests to the origin
 - you can invalidate part of the cache using the `CreateInvalidation` API
-- CF cache key = unique identifier for every objec tin the cache
+- CF cache key = unique identifier for every object in the cache
 	- by default consists of  hostname + resource portion of the URL
-	- if you have an app the servers content based on user, device, lang, location, etc you can add other elements to the Cache Key using CF Cache policies
+	- if you have an app that serves content based on user, device, lang, location, etc you can add other elements to the Cache Key using CF Cache policies

 #### Cache policies
 - Cache based on: